ruiheng/vimfiles/README.txt

 This is a set of files used as my vim configuration.
 It contains files that probably be useful to other VIM users.

+NOTE: Because 'git submodule' is used, if some submodule is added after you cloned the git repository, you need to run:
+> git submodule update --init
+Otherwise, some directories may be missing.

 Settings
 ============